The F-2 support fighter aircraft is a multi role single engine fighter aircraft principally designed for the Japan Air Self Defence Force (JASDF).

 - Japan Aviation Electronics laser inertial-navigation system backed-up with four conventional gyros;

 Japan has also been forced to develop its own fly-by-wire software by the US Government’s refusal to release the F-16s computer source codes.
 The FS-X’s software is based on MHI’s control-configured vehicle (CCV) research program flown in the early 1980’s using a modified Mitsubishi T-2 trainer.
 Source f-16.net

-Kawasaki is responsible for the construction of the midsection of the fuselage, and also the doors to the main wheel and the engine.
+Kawasaki is responsible for the construction of the midsection of the fuselage, as well as the doors to the main wheel and engine.
 Mitsubishi builds the forward section of the fuselage and the wings.

 Mitsubishi has also designed the lower-wing box structure, which includes lower skin, spars, ribs and cap, and is made from graphite-epoxy composite and co-cured together in an autoclave.
 This is the first application of co-cured technology to a production tactical fighter.

-Fuji manufactures the upper-wing surface skin, the wing fairings, the radome, flaperons and the engine air-intake units and the tail section.
+Fuji manufactures the upper-wing surface skin, the wing fairings, the ran dome, flaperons and the engine air-intake units and the tail section.
 Lockheed Martin Aeronautics Company supplies the rear section of the fuselage, the port-side wing boxes and the leading-edge flaps.